 Principle 13 Data Protection The voting system protects data from unauthorized access, modification, or deletion.

 The requirements for Principle 13 include ensuring that the voting system prevents unauthorized access to or manipulation of data and records and that the source and integrity of electronic tabulation reports are verifiable.
 It details cryptographic standards and ensure that the system protects sensitive data that is transmitted over all networks.

-The sections in Guideline 13.1 cover:
+The sections in Guideline 13.1 include:

-– Configuration file which deals with the requirement that the system allow only authenticated system administrators to access and modify voting device configuration files.
+1 – Configuration file which deals with the requirement that the system allow only authenticated system administrators to access and modify voting device configuration files.
 In addition, the election management system (EMS) will uniquely authenticate individuals associated with the role of system administrator before they can access and modify EMS configuration files.
 Network appliances will uniquely authenticate individuals before allowing them to access and modify configuration files.
+Configuration files contain important settings, including security settings, and altering them could impact the overall system

-– Elections records deals with the need for the votecapture and tabulation system and the EMS to integrity protect the cast vote record (CVR) and ballot images when they are stored in the voting device.
+2 – Elections records deals with the need for the vote-capture and tabulation system and the EMS to protect the integrity of the cast vote records (CVRs) and ballot images when they are stored in the voting device.
+These protections should prevent undetectable changes to CVRs and ballot images.

-– Source and integrity of electronic tabulation reports are verifiable covers the requirement that cast vote records and ballot images be digitally signed both when stored and before being transmitted.
+13.2 – Source and integrity of election records covers the requirement that CVRs and ballot images be digitally signed both when stored and before being transmitted.
 The EMS needs to be able to cryptographically certify all electronic voting records.
+Digital signatures are a form of integrity protection that can also help trace the source of any updates or alterations to election records.

-– Cryptographic algorithms are public, well-vetted, and standardized deals with the requirements that cryptographic functionality be implemented in a FIPS 140-2 validated cryptographic module operating in FIPS mode.
-In addition, cryptographic functions specific to E2E cryptographic voting protocols adhere to requirements set by the certification authority and are omitted from FIPS 140-2 validation.
+13.3 – Cryptographic algorithms deals with the requirements that cryptographic functionality be implemented in a cryptographic module validated against Federal Information Processing Standard (FIPS) 140 [NIST01].
+In addition, cryptographic functions specific to E2E cryptographic voting protocols must adhere to requirements set by the EAC and are omitted from FIPS 140-2 validation.
 Devices using cryptography need to employ NIST approved algorithms, and the key used with Message Authentication Codes needs to have a specific security strength.
-Voting system documentation describes how key management is to be performed.
+Voting system documentation describes how key management is to be performed by election officials.

-– Protecting sensitive data transmitted over all networks deals with the requirement that data be transmitted by a mutually authenticated connection.
+13.4 – Protecting sensitive data transmission deals with the requirement that data be transmitted by a mutually authenticated connection.
 Voting systems transmitting data need to cryptographically protect the confidentiality and integrity of data sent over a network.
-A receiving voting system will adhere to requirements on verifying and logging data received and presenting any verification errors immediately.
+A voting system receiving data will adhere to requirements on verifying and logging data received and presenting any verification errors immediately.

-- The voting system prevents unauthorized access to or manipulation of configuration data, cast vote records, transmitted data, or audit records.
+13.1 - The voting system prevents unauthorized access to or manipulation of configuration data, cast vote records, transmitted data, or audit records.